Yairderry/DarkWebScraping/README.md

 ### Data analysis

 _Every paste is analyzed and labeled Named Entity Recognition.NER extracts entities from the text and display them as tags in the dashboard.
-It's accomplished with an image of stanford NER._
+It's accomplished with an image of library for Natural Language Processing in python called [spaCy](https://spacy.io/)._

 ### Scraping framework